Need a great gift for someone who loves to travel? Here are 15 things that would make great gifts for travelers to get

 Ladies, I have talked highly about this one before.
 It is essential to have a purse that zips closed and is comfortable.

 A zipper is a must!
 It adds an aspect of safety and protection of your valuables that cannot be overlooked.
 Do not use clip or button purses or especially open purses, and make sure you have one that zips!
 Also, look for one with a wide strap to provide comfort despite the weight you may carry.

 Gents, embrace the man bag.
 It is so convenient when you are spending your days roaming around cities or even in transit.
 It can be uncomfortable to have two backpacks (one small one for day trips) because they can be tricky to carry together.
 A backpack and a messenger bag usually fit well together for comfort, convenience, and style, of course!

 My brother owns one from Europe, but it is similar to the one pictured here.
 A space for a drink, a zipper and extra velcro or clips, a wide strap, and some inside zip pockets are some things you should look for in these bags.

 The list of crossbody bags we mentioned above includes many styles for men, too!

 Related: 5 Gift Ideas for Men Who Travel

 Guidebooks are a great place to start planning an upcoming trip.
 The Lonely Planet brand is my favorite, and if you don’t know where to start, I recommend checking out the “on a shoestring” editions.
-These are guidebooks dedicated to certain regions of the world that explain how one could travel “on a shoestring” budget.
+These are guidebooks dedicated to certain regions of the world that explain how one could travel “on a shoestring” budget, or on the extreme cheap.

 Related: Travel Vaccinations & Visas

 While you’re shopping for guidebooks, pick up a phrasebook too!
-If you (or your gift recipient) are heading somewhere that speaks a foreign language, this could provide great entertainment for a long plane ride, and of course, it is a handy reference when you need it.
+If you (or your gift recipient) are heading somewhere that speaks a foreign language, this could provide great entertainment for a long plane ride, and of course, it is a handy reference when needed.

 A good backpack is a necessity for any traveler.